 My favorite page to use for awesome collages is Canva.
 It’s free to use and you can upload pictures or use any of the great free stock photos that they have.

 Start by picking your design size.
 I like to use the 8 by 10 so that it prints nicely.
 You can create a custom dimension at the top, just make sure you change units to inches

-You’ll then find a collage template that fits that amount of pictures you have.
+You’ll then find a collage template that fits the number of pictures you have.
 You can always move things around and resize them so don’t feel locked into anything.

-Upload your images from your folder (aren’t you happy you organized them!) and place them wherever you’d life
+Upload your images from your folder (aren’t you happy you organized them!) and place them wherever you’d like

 Step #4 Add in mood words

 Once your images are in place you can use the text option to add in words (such as happy, inspired, debt-free) or full quotes!
 You can also go to the elements tab to use shapes to give yourself some blank space to write)

 Now that you are done, you can export it as a JPEG image (if you want to say, save it as the background of your computer or print it on photo paper) or a PDF (for basic printing).
 Canva also has the option where you can order prints directly from them!